Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_DSA_QUESTIONS/DSA_QUESTIONS.md

 console.log(res, "RES ");
 ```

-### 32. Given two objects obj1 and obj2 and the task are to check that obj1 contains all the property values of obj2 in JavaScript.
+### 32. Given two objects obj1 and obj2 and the task are to check that obj1 contains all the keys and values of obj2 in JavaScript.

 ```ts